Sp00p64/Lynks_Project/README.md

 -  <b>Speed </b> : Communications via requests over TOR usually takes a lot of time because of all the hops a request has to go through.
 To solve this issue my implementation of libcurl establishes a WebSocket over the hidden service.
 Thanks to this the establishment of the session is slow but once established the shell is quite responsive and fast for a TOR communication

+## Install :
+(For now the malware can only be built on windows and deployed on windows machines, linux support is comming soon)

+- Install NIM
+- Install necessery modules :

+      nimble install -y memlib zippy nimclipboard

+- Now launch the batch script (This script will construct a docker image to build tor as a static binary and then encode it to a shellcode file)

+      ./build-tor.bat

+- Compile the project

+      nim c -d:release main.nim

 ## What's next ?

 - Increase stability